gracehu0405/Gun-of-the-Sentry/README.md

 ## Hardware

 The nerf gun is mounted on a rotating platform.
 Four acrylic arms were laser cut out to hold and stabilize the gun, and adhesives anchor it in place.
 A base made of foam poster board is rotated by a servo motor, powered by 5V.
-A Raspberry Pi Model A+ (V1.1, 2014) is used to control the motor, keyboard, sensors, arducam, and graphics.
+A Raspberry Pi Model A+ (V1.1, 2014) is used to control the motor, keyboard, sensors, and graphics.

 ![Image](https://github.com/cs107e/sandersen12-mcoduoza-gracehu0405-project/blob/master/gun.jpeg)